Donate to the Middle East Appeal

 The latest situation in Lebanon

-• Dozens of people have been killed and hundreds injured as Israeli airstrikes have escalated in recent days.
+• Hundreds of people have been killed and thousands injured as Israeli airstrikes have escalated in recent days.

 • Families are evacuating with little warning.
 Many are now sleeping in their cars, outside or sheltering in overcrowded collective centres, unsure if or when they will be able to return home.

-• Lebanon was already facing multiple overlapping crises, including the refugee crisis from the war in Syria, the Beirut port explosion in 2020, the COVID-19 pandemic, a cholera outbreak in 2022 and a severe economic crisis that has weakened essential public services.
+Lebanon has faced crisis after crisis in recent years: a refugee crisis from the war in Syria, COVID-19, the Beirut Blast in 2020, a cholera outbreak in 2022, violent conflicts and an ongoing economic crisis which has resulted in skyrocketing poverty and the collapse of essential public services.

 The ongoing situation in Gaza